Mooosik/minerino/README.md

 ## About
 This mod aims to bring a lot of features from the standalone twitch chat software chatterino (https://chatterino.com/) to Minecraft.

-Originally, this mod was planned as a fork of this modmod (https://github.com/PabloPerezRodriguez/twitch-chat) but I decided I wanted to be independent and started from scratch.
+Originally, this mod was planned as a fork of this fabric mod (https://github.com/PabloPerezRodriguez/twitch-chat) but decided to be independent (and also support forge), so I started from scratch.

 ## Features
 - Client-side only (Works on multiplayer servers!)